 - The 1951 UN Convention relating to the Status of Refugees (Article 28) and The Refugee Act, 1996 (Article 4)

 - The 1954 Convention relating to the Status of Stateless Persons (Article 28)

-There is also provision to grant travel documents to persons/dependents of those granted protection in accordance with:
+There is also provision to grant travel documents to persons/dependents of those granted protection who do not possess or are unable to procure a national passport in accordance with :

 - Section 18 (6) of the Refugee Act, 1996

-- Section 16 of the European Communities (Eligibility for Protection) Regulations 2006
+- Regulation 24 of the European Union (Subsidiary Protection) Regulations 2013